 - Helps maintain public support for research funding at the national and state level

 - Helps attract private funding and helps satisfy public funding outreach requirements

-- Helps create collaborative opportunities
+- Creates collaborative opportunities

-- Helps recruit postdocs and grad students
+- Increases postdocs and grad student recruitment

-Beginning your communications journey
+Beginning your communication journey

-To help you on the journey to better communication, please use the tools provided in this online toolkit.
+To help you on the journey to better communication, use the tools provided in this online toolkit.
 It will walk you through steps to effectively tell your story, as well as provide guidance and tips on topics such as blogs, op-eds, social media and more.

 We encourage you to sign up for one of the Communications Workshops, as well as REACH, a monthly e-newsletter with tips and tricks, relevant articles, and more about effective communications.
 Please also join us on Facebook in our MSU Academics Communications Group.

 - Social Media